 The concept of a “unicorn” in the business world was coined by tech venture capitalist Aileen Leeto in late 2013 to describe the statistical rarity of tech start-ups valued at more than $1 billion.
 In terms of statistical rarities (and NOT billion-dollar valuations), Willamette University’s Early Career and Career Change MBA program just doubled its unicorn population after a successful first year of its new “Grant Administration: Concept to Consequences” course, now known as Philanthropic Investment for Community Impact.

 Launched nearly a decade ago, Willamette’s Angel Investment Fund remains one of the only consequential learning MBA programs that allows students to directly manage start-up investment funds with real world outcomes.
 In the 2016-2017 academic year, the Atkinson Graduate School of Management introduced the not-for-profit answer to the angel investment experience: A grant management program with $150,000 in seed money managed by MBA candidates.

-Willamette MBA Dean and JELD-WEN Professor of Free Enterprise Debra Ringold views the grant administration program as another way Atkinson blends experiential and consequential learning methods into one powerful student experience.
+JELD WEN Professor of Free Enterprise and Dean Emeritus Debra Ringold views the grant administration program as another way Atkinson blends experiential and consequential learning methods into one powerful student experience.

 "This two-semester, two-instructor opportunity allows students to experience, firsthand, the challenges, joys, and responsibilities of building and evaluating not-for-profit capacity,” Ringold said.